-Blowout prevention equipment will be kept in operating condition and tested in compliance with Hawaii regulations and industry standards.
+Blowout-prevention equipment (BOPE) will be kept in operating condition and tested in compliance with Hawaii regulations and industry standards.
 Standard kick and blowout drills will be conducted on BOPE before the spud and periodically after spud.
-These drills will be noted on the tour sheets.
+These drills will be noted on the tower sheets.